rduivenvoorde/jrodos/help/source/index.rst

 This is a web directory with:

-- the lastest version of JRodos.zip
+- the latest version of JRodos.zip
 - een plugins.xml with the data of all plugins in that dir
 - een plugins.xsl just for viewing the xml